SAP-samples/teched2025-AD161/exercises/ex2/README.md

 ## Summary

 You've now created CAP app xtravels and consumed the masterdata served by the xflights app.
+So far we have been only looking at CAP level Data Federation with service level replication.
+In the next section we will apply the principles of CAP Data Federation to consume a BDC Data Product.

 Continue to - [Exercise 3 - Consume S/4 Data Product Customer](../ex3/README.md)